inpsyde/google-tag-manager/README.md

 ```

 The `develop`-script does provide generate all JavaScript- and CSS-files and also run `composer install` to create the autoloading.

-## Description

-// TODO

-## Features

-// TODO

-## Hooks

-**`inpsyde-google-tag-manager.error`** - This action is triggered when an error occurs in our plugin.

-**`inpsyde-google-tag-manager.debug`** - This action is triggered for easier debugging of the plugin and provides useful information and context about the current page.

-**`inpsyde-google-tag-manager.boot`** - This action allows you to add your custom service providers and settings to the Plugin DI-container before booting all services.

-**`inpsyde-google-tag-manager.before-script`** - This action allows to insert custom markup before the gtm script-tag.

-**`inpsyde-google-tag-manager.after-script`** - This action allows to insert custom markup after the gtm script-tag.

-**`inpsyde-google-tag-manager.render-noscript`** - This action can be called manually in content to render the `<noscript>`-tag.

 ## Testing & Quality
 To run all tests you've to install composer dev-dependencies first.
 This can be done via gulp task `develop`.